Top Ten Historic Houses and Discount Offer for Membership

 Below are listed my Top Ten properties within the Historic Houses free-to-visit list of properties in England.
 Later articles will consider properties in the rest of the UK.

-The selected properties are very much my personal choices, with input from my wife who is particularly interested in the gardens, and are listed travelling from south to north of England.
+The selected properties are very much my personal choices, with input from my wife who is particularly interested in the gardens.
+They are listed travelling from the south to the north of England.

-Some are well known major properties, others smaller more unusual ones.
+Most are well known large properties, others are not so well known.
 However there are features that are very special and unique about each of them, which I’ll elucidate here.
-For more details about these properties, see the linked full articles.
+For more details about these properties, see the full articles by clicking on the blue title headings.

 If you intend to visit more than a couple of the Historic Houses properties, then taking up annual membership will save you money.
 Individual membership is £68 a year, joint membership £108 a year, children (3-16 years) £30 a year.
 However if you enter code STEW05 you will get a £5 discount when you join via the Historic Houses website.
 This applies to new members and if you wish to give annual membership as a gift.